Sicilian language: Status

 In the 20th century, researchers at the Centro di studi filologici e linguistici siciliani developed an extensive descriptivist orthography which aims to represent every sound in the natural range of Sicilian accurately.
 This system is also used extensively in the Vocabolario siciliano and by Gaetano Cipolla in his Learn Sicilian series of textbooks and by Arba Sicula in its journal.

-In 2017, the nonprofit organisation Cademia Siciliana created an orthographic proposal to help to normalise the language's written form.
+In initially 2017, with an updated version in 2024 the nonprofit organisation Cademia Siciliana created an orthographic proposal to help to normalise the language's written form.
+This orthography was used by the organisation in their collaboration with Google to bring the Sicilian Language to Google Translate.
+Their "Manifesto" currently has been signed by many towns and cities of Sicily demanding official status for the language.
+There are currently proposals in the Sicilian Regional Assembly to include Sicilian in the list of the Italian Law n.
+482 of 1999.

 The autonomous regional parliament of Sicily has legislated Regional Law No. 9/2011 to encourage the teaching of Sicilian at all schools, but inroads into the education system have been slow.
 The CSFLS created a textbook "Dialektos" to comply with the law but does not provide an orthography to write the language.
 In Sicily, it is taught only as part of dialectology courses, but outside Italy, Sicilian has been taught at the University of Pennsylvania, Brooklyn College and Manouba University.
 Since 2009, it has been taught at the Italian Charities of America, in New York City (home to the largest Sicilian speaking community outside of Sicily and Italy) and it is also preserved and taught by family association, church organisations and societies, social and ethnic historical clubs and even Internet social groups, mainly in Gravesend and Bensonhurst, Brooklyn.
 On 15 May 2018, the Sicilian Region once again mandated the teaching of Sicilian in schools and referred to it as a language, not a dialect, in official communication.

 The language is officially recognized in the municipal statutes of some Sicilian towns, such as Caltagirone and Grammichele, in which the "inalienable historical and cultural value of the Sicilian language" is proclaimed.
 Furthermore, the Sicilian language would be protected and promoted under the European Charter for Regional or Minority Languages (ECRML).
 Although Italy has signed the treaty, the Italian Parliament has not ratified it.
 It is not included in Italian Law No. 482/1999 although some other minority languages of Sicily are.